F1repup650/Animal-Crossing-Game/README.md

 I coded this two months ago and a few days ago I made some updates and fixes!

-Credits to @Bookie0 for the loading symbols, I assembled them :> and a BIG thank you to @ALEXANDERMAPLES for fixing some taberrors! &hearts; &star;
+Credits to @Bookie0 for the loading symbols, I assembled them :> and a BIG thank you to @Firepup650 for fixing some taberrors! &hearts; &star;

 ## What is Animal Crossing?